Aurelia (cnidarian): Biology

-The diet of Aurelia is similar to that of other jellyfish.
-They primarily feed on zooplankton.
+During July and August, it is observed that moon jellyfish aggregations of 250 individuals consumed an estimated 100% of the mesozooplankton biomass in the Seto Inland Sea.
 They may prey on or compete with commercially important fish and their larvae, as well as cause several issues for trawling boats when large aggregations occur, as they may clog and damage fishing nets as well as force fisherman to relocate.